 So, can Poodles really swim?
 Most Poodles are naturally good swimmers!
 Because they were bred to be a retriever in water, Poodles are some of the best in terms of swimming ability.
 They were developed with physical qualities, such as their waterproof-coats and webbed paws, that make them destined to be great swimmers.

 If you’re interested in knowing more about why Poodles are so good in the water and how you can use this knowledge with your Poodle, continue reading.
 I’ll also be discussing how to get your Poodles used to the water and getting the best out of them as swimmers.

 Table of Contents

-With such a name and breed job, it’s obvious that this type of dog is likely to be great in the water.
-How do can a dog retrieve from the water if they aren’t prolific swimmers?
+With such a name and dog “job,” it’s obvious that this dog breed is likely to be great in the water.
+How can a dog retrieve from the water if they aren’t prolific swimmers?

 Why Poodles Are Great Swimmers

 When breeders are developing dogs, there are certain characteristics that are desirable, especially if you’re breeding dogs with a specific reason or purpose in mind.
 Mixing traits is an important aspect of dog breeding.